- About GSE

 The Higher Education Division (HED) provides students with a broad understanding of higher education and of the most successful practices of campus management.

-Preparing teachers, educational leaders, and researchers, our TLL Division programs address practice-based and theoretical problems in schools and community settings related to teaching and learning, learning science and technologies, curriculum, informal learning, and educational leadership.
+Preparing teachers, educational leaders, and researchers, our TLL Division programs address practice-based and theoretical problems in schools and community settings related to teaching and learning, learning sciences and technologies, curriculum, informal learning, and educational leadership.